nrepl/piggieback/README.md

 (require 'cljs.repl.browser)

 (cemerick.piggieback/cljs-repl
-  :repl-env (doto (cljs.repl.browser/repl-env :port 9000)
+  :repl-env (cljs.repl.browser/repl-env :port 9000))
-              cljs.repl/-setup))
 ```

-Now go to [http://localhost:9000](http://localhost:9000); note that you *must* access the
+Now go to [http://localhost:9000](http://localhost:9000); note that you *must*
-`index.html` page you created earlier through the same server that it will
+access the `index.html` page you created earlier through the same server that it
-connect to the browser-repl through due to the JavaScript "same-origin" policy.
+will connect to the browser-repl through due to the JavaScript "same-origin"
-Doing anything else (such as opening the `index.html` file from disk directly)
+policy.
+Doing anything else (such as opening the `index.html` file from disk
-will _not_ work, and will probably result in your ClojureScript/nREPL
+directly) will _not_ work, and will probably result in your ClojureScript/nREPL
 session being hung permanently with no feedback.

 Once the browser-repl is connected, we evaluate ClojureScript expressions in the